Curriculum & Courses

 - A capstone project: a real-time, client-based group project supervised by a program faculty member designed to address high-level considerations within the field and integrate a student’s knowledge gained throughout the program.

 Each course consists of theoretical and practical approaches to its subject matter.
 In-class exercises (such as formal presentations, role play, and experiential learning) and real institution-based assignments provide students with applied, tangible skills that readily transfer into the workplace, while homework (including readings, research, and report writing) keeps students up to date on the latest trends, techniques, and strategies in nonprofit administration.
 The program imparts both the requisite subject matter necessary for mastery of the field as well as the techniques and tools essential for individual confidence and success.

 The curriculum is demanding and requires a significant commitment of time and energy outside of classroom.
 Students must complete the 36-point (credit) program with an overall grade point average of 3.0 (B) or better in order to be awarded the degree.
 It is recommended that part-time on-campus students take two courses per semester.

-For maximum flexibility, the program offers three course formats: on campus; online, through Columbia’s distance-learning platform; and a hybrid format that combines on-campus and online instruction.
+For maximum flexibility, the program offers two course formats: on campus and online, through Columbia’s distance-learning platform.
 Please consult the Columbia University Directory of Classes for course timing and availability.